55 Rapid-Fire Icebreaker Activities For Any Group

 Pile of Hats

 The candidates are required to gather as many hats as they can and place them in the middle of the room.
-Group members should then sit in a circle around the hats.
+Group members should sit in a circle around the hats.
 Each member is then given a chance to pick a hat of their choice, giving a reason why the hat represents them and how they feel at that moment.
 Everyone is given an opportunity to select a hat and give an explanation.

 Marooned